 Being at boarding school meant Rosie had to take control of her diet from a young age:

-The Coeliac UK Food and Drink Directory and Crossed Grain magazine was my Bible!
+The Coeliac UK Food and Drink Guide and Crossed Grain magazine was my Bible!

 Over the next year Rosie flourished, putting on weight, her bone density increased and she felt so much better.
 This positive involvement with food led Rosie to take a new career path to become a dietitian, hoping to specialise in gastroenterogy and treat people with coeliac disease and perhaps do science research in this field too.